“If you’re bound to hit

-“Sez so on that souvenir candy bag in your rear seat there.
-Anyhow, if I was you, I’da stood out there, or at least had this thing looked at in Reno…”
+“Sez so on that souvenir bag in your rear seat there.
+Anyhow, if I was you, I’da had this thing looked at in Reno…”

 “It didn’t peter out in Reno, it petered out here…”

-“I dunno, engine back here under a station wagon floor,” asked the mechanic.
-“And fuel injection on her yet…how old’s this foreign heap, anyway?”
+“Dunno, engine back here under a station wagon floor,” asked the mechanic.
+“And fuel injection on yet…how old’s this foreign heap, anyway?”

 “Uh, Sixties, late Sixties…” I checked out a fresh ding in the squareback’s roof.

 Got so I had all but pulled over to an emergency turn-out in fuel rejected, backfiring defeat, resigned to taking a screwdriver to the butterfly valve, a ball-peen hammer to the pump and gas-fouled plugs.
-Flipping off an inbound trucker who had airhorned me onto the shoulder, I shielded my eyes from hi-beam headlights hitting me from either direction for mile upon moonlight mile, revving in hopes of somehow clearing the injectors, not to mention my lower body circulation.
+Flipping off an inbound trucker who had airhorned me onto the shoulder, I shielded my eyes from hi-beam headlights in either direction for mile upon moonlight mile.
 Yet downroad, just short of Dunphy and the shadowy Tuscarora Mountains, my Volks seemed to rally, fuel was feeding and firing in top-dead-center order again.

-I had idled awhile against a falling gas gauge, flashers on, waving the latest line of accelerating drivers who’d edged around me like a funeral procession for some vindictive uncle who’d left it all to Pat Robertson’s new university, for Christsake.
 Swigging more Coke, swimming in the fumes of unspent gasoline, I re-entered the eastbound lane with new-found confidence, coasting smoothly into Carlin, tunneling through the Independence range, ready to roll the dice on a bare-bones Elko fill-up in preparation for an all-nighter to Salt Lake City.
-A couple of ballsy Cash and Jennings tracks on KELK Country-AM further fed my gambling streak.

-Against my fears and better judgment, I even blew by the local Volkswagen dealer, closed and penny ante as it was, doubling down on this heap and the odds on making it to Salt Lake City, maybe shoot the wad, come up acey-ducey all the way to the Pearl Street Mall.
+Soon Elko’s main drag was blinking neon ablaze, from the Hotel Pequop to Buckskin Billy’s Cowpoke Poetry Bar to Stockmen’s, ‘Where Players Are Winners’.
+But against my fears and better judgment, I blew by the closed Volkswagen dealer, doubling down on this heap and the odds on making it to SLC, maybe shoot the wad all the way to the Pearl Street Mall.
 A little more gas, a lot more take-out joe, and I was blowing by the Elko County Seat like a Pony Express rider with trust deeds in his saddlebags and firewater in his veins.

 “But I s’pose you could always go check it out directly with the VW dealer in Elko when you go get the part,” said Raley Jorgen, proprietor and mechanic in residence.
 “They’d probably know what’s up for sure…”

-“Thanks, I’ve actually gone that route once before.
+“Thanks, been there, tried that.
 Then again, what choice do I have now?”

 “Next bus west comes in the morning, 7:45…stops over at the Ranchero Hotel…don’t miss it, only one each way a day,” Raley said, wiping his hands with a Gunk rag.
-“Oh, and I’d keep a look out for the highwaymen—and I don’t mean them folk singer types.
-It’s the Wild West out here, fella.”
+“Oh, and I’d keep a look out for the highwaymen—and I don’t mean them folkie types.
+It’s the Wild West out here.”

 “OK leaving my car here?”

-“Ranchero,” I slid past both territorial jabs, but filed away his scrap part.
+“Ranchero,” I filed away the scrap part.
 “Cheap rooms or…”